GilianPonte/gilianponte.github.io/comparing-churn-estimation-methods.md

 Moreover, hit rate appeared to be a weak measurement of the predictive power of the logistic regression.
 Where in model three, the hit rate remained equal to the other estimations, the Gini coefficient and top decile lift decreased.

-### Managerial implications

-Out of all the methods evaluated in this paper in the context of estimating churn, bagging and boosting are most advisable for managers to estimate churn.
-Especially due to the high ability to discover the customers that are most likely to churn (TDL).

-There are numerous methods available to estimate a binary decision (i.e., churn).
-Out of these methods, managers have to evaluate each method in terms of multiple performance measures.
-Just evaluating the estimations in terms of hit rate is not sufficient.
-A variety of performance measurements should also be included in the analysis of which estimation method has the highest predictive power.

-Managers should profit from the understandability of decision trees.
-They are easy to interpret or evaluate why customers churn, due to its structure.
-Neural networks are harder to interpret as it is a collection of adjustments by nodes and biases that lead to a probability.

-### Limitations

-First, this paper did not focus on the staying power of predictive models.
-This means that the model estimates are not evaluated over a certain time period.
-This implies that the predictive power of boosting and bagging may decline over time.
-Neslin, et al. (2006) describes that model last at least three months.
-In that time practitioners do not need to develop a new model.
-However, future research should test for longer time periods.

-Second, the results of the predictive power of the estimations may be dependent on the data provided.
-Trees tend to perform better on larger data sets (Perlich, Provost, and Simonoff 2004).

-Third, the dataset on churn is limited, in this case, the data was from the telecom industry.
-However, future research should also investigate other variables, data and industries.
-Also, new estimation methods should be evaluated and be compared in terms of its predictive power.

-Finally, there might be interaction effects among the variables used, which have not been discovered.
-For example, the account length might moderate the minutes called of customers.
-Future research could look for interaction effects, besides looking at the main effects.

 ## References